-You’ve probably heard the phrase “remember to track your time" or "remember to log your hours for the week" enough times to have it ingrained in your head and possibly cause you stress.
+You’ve probably heard the phrase “remember to track your time” enough that it’s ingrained in your head and possibly may even cause you stress.

 The Bad News: Time Tracking is Essential

 Quantifiably knowing where people spend their time is critical for any business.
 And the benefits far outweigh the perceived challenges.

 Essentially, time tracking allows any employee to understand how much time they’re spending on everyday tasks.
 It helps accurately forecast production workload, and glean insight needed to create efficient business workflows.

 The Good News: It Doesn’t Have to be a Time-sucking Chore

 Yes, time tracking is necessary, but it doesn't have to be evil.
 Here are our top three best practices for getting even the most hesitant team on board:

 Every minute wasted on inefficiencies can translate to a customer, patient, or other individual waiting for help.
 By taking a stance and making tracking mandatory, you’re implementing a level of accountability and focus for your team.